 Research process

-- 2. Creating a research proposal based on researchers’ own innovative ideas
+• 2.
+Developing a Research Proposal based on the researcher’s own innovative ideas

-- 3. Conducting research to create a full-length disseminable dissertation or, with approval, a related artifact that accomplishes the same learning objectives
+• 3.
+Conducting Doctoral Research leading to a full-length, disseminable dissertation or, with approval, an equivalent scholarly artifact

 Step 1: Programme entry

-- Candidates meet all admission requirements stipulated by Kairos University for the Kairos PhD.
+Applicants must meet all admission requirements established by Kairos University for the Kairos PhD.

 Step 2: Creating a Research Proposal

-At the end of step 2, researchers are well prepared to meet and work with their appointed research mentors at Kairos University.
+By the end of this phase, researchers are well prepared to collaborate closely with their appointed Kairos University research mentors.

 Step 3: Creating a full-length disseminable dissertation